When you sell clothes online one of the most important things to remember is to take clothing measurements and add them to your listings.

 Using Sizely For Clothing Measurements

 A super easy and convenient way to do add your clothing measurements is to use a service like Sizely.
-You put in all of the measurements you want to list and Sizely spits out a pretty little photo diagram that you then upload to your listing.
+You put in all of the measurements you want to list and Sizely churns out a pretty little photo diagram that you then upload to your listing.
 The templates make your listings look sleek and professional.
 With a free account you get a limited number of templates per month, and they’ll host your photos for 30 days.
-Or you can sign up for one of their advanced plans, which are super affordable (plans start at $4 per month).
+Or you can sign up for one of their advanced plans, which are pretty affordable.
 This is an example of one of my templates.